Reasons Why Africa Will Never Develop

 The several factors affecting the development rate in our continent have been overlooked for quite some time now thus keeping Africa at the bottom list in terms of development.
 These factors include:

 - High level of reliance/dependence on foreigners,

 - Poor political systems.

 1. High Level of Corruption

 Corruption is the leading factor hindering the development rate in the whole of Africa.
 Individually, most countries in Africa face the problem of corrupt leaders running the government system and manipulating resources to their own benefit.
-Our continent has been experiencing this problem for decades now and it has become a major crisis for the overall economy growth.
+Our continent has been experiencing this problem for decades now and it has become a major crisis for overall economic growth.

 2. Reliance on Foreign Aid

 The second factor hindering the development rate of Africa is the high dependency level on Aid from foreign countries.
-Foreign economic aid to struggling countries in Africa has proven to be significant income source for decades now.
+Foreign economic aid to struggling countries in Africa has proven to be a significant income source for decades now.
 However, it’s so unfortunate that these countries have ended up being reliant and poorer thus making the situation even worse.

 Instead of relying on foreign support from stable foreign countries, Africans should learn to survive solely using the available resources.
-Struggling African nations should step up their production game and stop the begging and dependence on help from other countries.
+Struggling African nations should step up their production game and stop begging and dependence on help from other countries.